needle-mirror/com.unity.learn.iet-framework.authoring/Readme.md

 - Tutorial Welcome Page
 - Tutorial Project Settings

-It will also enable the authoring toolbar at the top of the Tutorial Window, which allows the author to:
+It will also enable the authoring toolbar at the top of the **Tutorials** window, allowing to author and test the tutorials more easily.

-- Load a specific tutorial
-- Re-run start up code
-- Disable masking